kubernetes-sigs/cluster-api-provider-cloudstack/docs/book/src/development/common.md

     kubectl apply -f capc-cluster-spec.yaml
     ```

-4. Check the progress of capc-cluster, and wait for all the components to be ready
+4. Check the progress of capc-cluster, and wait for all the components (with the exception of MachineDeployment/capc-cluster-md-0) to be ready.
+(MachineDeployment/capc-cluster-md-0 will not show ready until the CNI is installed.)
     ```
     clusterctl describe cluster capc-cluster
     ```